1. SAP Glossary

 3. canonical name

-What is canonical name in SAP BC-SEC - Security?
+What is 'canonical name' in SAP BC-SEC - Security?

-SAP Term: canonical name
+canonical name - Overview

 • Component: BC-SEC